-OVER THE 20-YEAR HORIZON OF THE MASTER PLAN, THE FOLLOWING IMPROVEMENTS ARE UNDER CONSIDERATION
+OVER THE 20-YEAR HORIZON OF THE MASTER PLAN.
+THE FOLLOWING IMPROVEMENTS ARE UNDER CONSIDERATION

-- Construction of additional apron parking area.
-Areas for the expansion of the apron will be reserved to provide additional parking for aircraft types (up to a maximum Code C narrow-body). - Future general aviation expansion areas have been identified adjoining the general apron.
-These areas will provide for general aviation users which may include medical operations (both fixed-wing and helicopter), charter operations, or small freight operations.
+• Construction of additional apron parking area.
+Areas for the expansion of the apron will be reserved to provide additional parking for aircraft types (up to a maximum Code C narrow-body).